Cornett: Construction

-The cornett is not limited to trumpet notes; it also draws on fingerholes to achieve the notes between the natural upper and lower limits.
-The cornett has six fingerholes in the front and one thumbhole in the back.
-The holes allow the instrument to play a diatonic scale.
-Additionally, using "cross fingering" and different tension in the lips, the instrument can play the chromatic scale.
+The cornett has six finger holes and, like the recorder, a single thumb hole on the opposite side.
+Together these allow the instrument to play a diatonic scale.
+A small number of cornetts were built with seven holes, and French instruments often lacked a thumbhole.
+By using "cross fingering" and by varying the embouchure tension, the instrument can play a chromatic scale.
 A player in 1738 who mastered the cross-fingering and lip tension was documented to have reached 27 notes and half notes.
 In comparison, Praetorius gave cornetts credit for achieving 15 notes, before players used techniques to expand the range.